letoram/durden/durden/devmaps/schemes/README.md

 UI Schemes
 ============
+Warning: a bad profile may leave the system useless, be careful, especially with modifications to default.lua.

 These are presets of menu-paths that can be activated as part of some trigger, such as a workspace switch or macro keybinding.
 Although they can be set to